AdemHuduti/fitness-app/README.md

 Follow these steps to get the project up and running locally.

 ### 1. Install Dependencies
-First, install all necessary dependencies by running the following command in your terminal:
+After cloning repository, install all necessary dependencies by running the following command in your terminal:

 ```bash
 npm run install:all